Mommy Makeover Recovery Time: What to Expect Week by Week

 - Staged vs. single session: Some patients choose to stage procedures; others complete them in one surgery.
 Your surgeon will recommend the safest route based on your goals and medical history.

-- Tummy tuck + breast augmentation or lift
+- Tummy tuck + breast lift

-- Tummy tuck + liposuction (flanks/abdomen/hips)
+- Tummy tuck + liposuction

 Many patients exploring mommy makeover recovery time start by learning what’s included in a mommy makeover so they can set realistic expectations and plan support at home.

-- Prescribed pain medication as needed
+- Prescription pain medication

-- Rest and gentle movement (short, frequent walks to promote circulation)
+- Rest and limited movement

 Week 1: Immediate Recovery